SemTalkOnline/SemTalkOnline/Search.md

 * Additional Attribute data depending on the Object type selected.

 1. Click on the column header to sort and filter content.
-2. Click on the row of the Search terms shown to navigate to the associated Diagram.
+2. Click on the row of the Search term to navigate to the associated Diagram.
 The selected Object will be highlighted with a blue frame.
 Users can then easily navigate through the found objects and/ or jump to the place in the Process where the object is used.
 3. Use the **All** pull-down menu in the top left of the **Search** window to filter Objects by Object type.
 This  shows all Object classes in the model.
-If an Object type is selected, only those objects belonging to that Class will be shown. e.g. Tasks or Events.
+If an Object type is selected, only those objects belonging to that Class will be shown. (e.g. Tasks or Events)
 ![Search: Switch Class](images/searchselecttype.png)
 4. Search for a specific word by entering the word into the Search dialog box.
-5. **Start** and **Stop** can trigger a new search or stop the current Search process.
+5. **Start** and **Stop**  trigger a new search or stop the current Search.
-6. **Excel** option exports a list of found Objects to an Excel file.
+6. **Excel** exports a list of found Objects to an Excel file.
 7. **Save** writes found Objects items to a JSON file.
-8. If you want to **Edit the Name** of one of the found Objects in your model, double-click on the row of the Object where it is shown in Serch to open the Diagram where it is used.
-- NOTE: If the Name was not created using the Vocabulary option, simply change the Name and click on the Save icon.
+8. **Edit the Object Name** of a found Object, by double-clicking on the row in Search where the Object where it is shown.
+The Object will be shown in the Diagram where it is used and the Object's Property window will open.
+If the Name was not created using the Vocabulary option, simply change the Name and click on the Save icon.
 If the Object Name was created using the Vocabulary naming option, change the name by selecting the Vocabulary icon shown to the right of the Object Name.
-Enter the new Vocabulary Object and Method Names or create new Object and Method Names as needed.
+Enter the the desired Vocabulary Object and Method Names from the current Repository or create new Object and Method Names as needed.